 Places, activities, and events that I adore, and unsolicited and non-compensated endorsements of businesses and products that I use, am genuinely enthusiastic about, and highly recommend.

 BIKE SHOPS...There are scores of fine shops throughout the Veneto, each with its own faithful following.
-My go-to shop is in San Zenone degli Ezzelini.
-Luigino Premier, the proprietor, is an expert cyclist and mechanic, and he and his family are always personable and helpful.
+My local go-to shop is in San Zenone degli Ezzelini.
+Luigino Premier, the proprietor, is an expert, accomplished, cyclist and mechanic, and he and his family are always personable and helpful.

 FRAMEBUILDER Antonio Taverna,, Padua, who built my wonderful new all-road (gravel) bike.